-Students will be required to be enrolled in at least 9 credits each term (in-person or online) to maintain their eligibility for CapU student housing.
+Students will be required to be enrolled in at least 9 credits each term (in-person or online) to maintain their eligibility for CapU Student Housing.

-When you are offered a room in residence, an email will be sent to your CapU email and residence portal.
+When you are offered a room in CapU Housing, an email will be sent to your CapU email and residence portal.
 The offer email contains information about how to proceed and accept your offer.
 The offer email also contains the deadline to accept the offer.
-If you don't accept your offer by the deadline, the offer will expire and your application will be cancelled.
+If you don’t accept your offer by the deadline, the offer will expire and your application will be cancelled.

 Contact housing for more information.

 Following the advice of the Health Authorities, we will be offering both single and double rooms.
 As we only have limited amount of available single rooms, offers will be sent out based on the type of room available.
 Make sure you read your offer letter and residence contract to understand the conditions of your offer.